lmm-git/Zikula_Owncloud/Readme.md

 Installing
 ----------

-_I have tested both modules with Zikula 1.3.7 and OwnCloud 7.0.3.
-It will not work with OwnCloud version lower than 7.0.0._
+_I have tested both modules with Zikula 1.3.9 and OwnCloud 8.0.4._
+Please note the issue described [here](https://github.com/owncloud/calendar/pull/814).
+Because of this issue the module won't delete users calendars (rest of the modules work fine).

 This package needs php-curl!